-Updated April 2019
+Updated September 2019

 What is an I-601A waiver (Provisional Waiver)?

 The I-601A, Provisional Unlawful Presence Waiver, is a waiver that was introduced in 2013 under the Obama Administration.
 This waiver allows certain individuals, who entered the United States unlawfully, to be able to pursue residency while maintaining family unity, granted they meet the criteria of extreme hardship and have a qualifying relative.
 While this program still requires that individual to leave temporarily abroad for their consular interview and immigrant visa, as opposed to the waivers that preceded, the time a family spends apart is significantly reduced and, in many cases, is the only available option for legal permanent residency.
-This program has proven to be successful, and while the concept of leaving the United States may be frightening, it is not to be feared if you have an experienced attorney by your side.
+This program has proven to be successful, and while the concept of leaving the United States may be frightening, it is not to be feared if you have an experienced immigration lawyer by your side.

 What does an I-601A waiver require?

 In short, the expanded I-601A waiver requires that you have a Legal Permanent Resident (LPR) or United States Citizen (USC) parent or spouse – whom is considered your qualifying relative- that can show extreme hardship whether it be financially, emotionally, medically, and/or